badlydrawnrob/data-playground/head-first/sql/__notes__/00-appendix/00-gotchas.md

     + Make it fast and easy to: enter, monitor, edit
 - Always try to delete unused columns or data
 - Always add sensible limits to data types

+### Aggregate functions

+- Postgres expects columns in `GROUP BY` when using aggregate functions